Spring is a great time to visit Iceland

 Can I go ice-caving in Iceland during spring?

-Yes, you can go ice-caving in Iceland during spring, but the conditions and availability of ice caves can vary depending on the specific location and time of year, as they are closed for tour in May.
-However, during March and April, most natural ice caves are still open for guided tours, such as this ice cave tour in Vatnajokull glacier.
+Yes, you can go ice-caving in Iceland during spring, but the conditions and availability of ice caves can vary depending on the specific location and time of year.
+However, during March and April, most natural ice caves are still open for guided tours.
+This unique ice cave tour in Vatnajokull glacier is one of the most popular option, and this Katla ice cave tour is available year-round as well.

 Ice caves can still be visited in March